Chaga Recipes: Our Favorite Five

 1. Grind one, roughly 10g, chaga chunk into powder using a blender or coffee grinder.
 I like to use my spice & nut grinder.

 2. Place, at least, one heaped teaspoon (two if you like a stronger tea), into a regular tea infuser.
 I use my Bodum tea pot which has a built-in infuser (highly recommended).

-3. If using a separate tea infuser, place it into your favorite mug and pour in roughly 400ml of hot water (I set my kettle to 200°C).
+3. If using a separate tea infuser, place it into your favorite mug and pour in roughly 400ml of hot water (I set my kettle to 200°F via a preset button).
 In my case, I pour the hot water into my teapot because it has a built-in infuser.

 4. Let the Chaga and hot water steep for at least 5 minutes, but the longer the better to extract more of the bioactive ingredients.